Mother's Day (2010 film)

-Mother's Day is a 2010 American psychological horror film directed by Darren Lynn Bousman.
+Mother's Day is a 2010 psychological horror film directed by Darren Lynn Bousman.
 It is a loose remake of Charles Kaufman's Mother's Day and was written by Scott Milam and produced by Brett Ratner.
 The film stars Rebecca De Mornay, Jaime King, Briana Evigan, Patrick Flueger, Deborah Ann Woll, Matt O'Leary, Jessie Rusu and Shawn Ashmore.
+It’s an international co-production film between the United States and Canada.

 The film is about three brothers who fail to rob a bank then run to their mother so she can help them get away.
 The brothers discover that their mother has lost her house in a foreclosure.
 The brothers hold the new owners and their guests hostage.
 When their mother arrives, she takes control of the situation.